|

 readPalette(int idx)

-Reads a specific image palette from file.void
+Reads a specific image palette from file.

 removeMetadata(java.lang.Object info)